verloren-droom/Qiu-Si/README.md

 # Qiu-Si
-Quick read - only preview of file
+> Quick read - only preview of file
 </br>

-<font stype="size:20px;">Add what function you think of, please correct it</font>
+## Add what function you think of, please correct it